 Automated Certificate Management

-If your app is already running on Hobby or Professional dynos, you can enable ACM by running the following command:
+If your app is already running on Basic or Professional dynos, enable ACM with the following command:

 $ heroku certs:auto:enable

-When you enable this, you need to ensure your DNS is pointed at its new DNS target.
+When you enable ACM, ensure that your DNS is pointed at its new DNS target.
 If it’s pointed at

 *.herokussl.com, Heroku is unable to verify your certificate.
 Run

 If your app doesn’t currently have TLS certs, simply enable ACM and wait for the certificate to be provisioned: